The Donner Party (2009 film): Plot

 The film opens with text explaining who the Donner Party was and how they ended up in the terrible situation of passing the cutoff.
-It then proceeds to a dramatization largely following the exploits of main character William Foster (Crispin Glover) during the attempt to cross the Sierra Nevada mountains and his group that would be later known as "The Forlorn Hope" whilst seeking rescue for the broader Donner Party (the film chooses to focus on a select few characters, while in the real-life background the Donner-Reed Party considered of a fairly large group of multiple families).
+It then proceeds to a dramatization largely following the exploits of main character William Foster (Crispin Glover) during the attempt to cross the Sierra Nevada mountains and his group that would be later known as "The Forlorn Hope" whilst seeking rescue for the broader Donner Party (the film chooses to focus on a select few characters, while in the real-life background the Donner-Reed Party consisted of a fairly large group of multiple families).
 The film takes several artistic liberties with the true story basis, and combines multiple real-life historic figures from the Donner-Reed Party into these characters.

 William Foster is bothered by the deterioration he sees in the makeshift camps built by the Donner Party, the increasing worry of the women and children in the camps, and a recent death which concludes in a burial while onlookers grieve, distraught.
 He prays frequently, hoping that devotion to God will provide some hope for his fellow pioneers, and as things continue to get worse and the snowfall builds, he opts to go on ahead and seek aid in rescue.
 Foster finds himself consistently at odds with fellow pioneer William Eddy (Clayne Crawford), and the group begins to bicker as rations grow more scarce.
-Violence ensues, including a fight during which a person is nearly stabbed to death, and when starvation sets in, the group decides to draw straws to decide which man will be sacrificed (Jay Fosdick (Cary Wayne Moore) refuses to participate in the "game").
+Violence ensues, including a fight during which a person is nearly stabbed to death, and when starvation sets in, the group decides to draw straws to decide which man will be sacrificed (Eddy proclaims he will not participate in the "game", and neither will the group's Native American guide, Luis (John A. Lorenz)).
 Foster ends up executing fellow pioneer Milt McCutchen (Jack Kyle) with a gunshot wound to the back of the head after the man ends up drawing the shortest straw.

-Fosdick is criticized for failing to add any ration to the shared pot of food that the group is collecting, and he in turn chastizes Foster for his callousness in executing McCutchen, to which Foster remarks, "everyone is to contribute to the pot equally".
+Fosdick is criticized for failing to add any ration to the shared pot of food that the group is collecting, and he in turn chastises Foster for his callousness in executing McCutchen, to which Foster remarks, "everyone is to contribute to the pot equally".
 Eddy later has disturbing delusions in his sleep of his wife, Eleanor (Jamie Anne Allman) standing in the snow in a white dress, totally emaciated, holding a deceased infant's corpse as it drips with blood.
-Upon awakening, he discovers that the group's Native American guide, Luis (John A. Lorenz), whom Eddy has been secretly protecting, has fled into the forest, with Foster looking for him after suspecting him of misleading the group.
+Upon awakening, he discovers that Luis, whom Eddy has been secretly protecting, has fled into the forest, with Foster looking for him after suspecting him of misleading the group.
 Eddy holds a crazed Foster at gunpoint, but is unable to shoot the man.
-Foster finds Luis and bludgeons him to death before eviscerating his corpse off-screen; meanwhile Eddy collapses in the snow from illness due to starvation, and his wife sneaks him meat.
+Foster finds Luis and bludgeons him to death before eviscerating his corpse off-screen; meanwhile Eddy collapses in the snow from illness due to starvation, and Amanda McCutchen feeds him meat.